tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

     Get-AzResourceProvider -ProviderNamespace $providerNamespaces | Group-Object -Property 'RegistrationState'
     ```

 2. Verify role permissions on the resource group to register machines as Arc resources.
-Make sure that you're either have **Owner** role permission on the resource group or have the following role permissions on the resource group where the machines are provisioned as Arc resources.
+Make sure that you either have the **Owner** role permission on the resource group or have the following role permissions on the resource group where the machines are provisioned as Arc resources.

     - Azure Connected Machine Onboarding
     - Azure Connected Machine Resource Administrator